-Q. Can a member on an EI claim continue to work?
+Q: Can a member on an active EI claim continue to work?

 A: Yes, a TTOC on an employment insurance claim may continue working.
 You can keep 50 cents of your benefits for every dollar you earn, up to 90 percent of your previous weekly earnings.
 Above this cap, your EI benefits are deducted dollar-for-dollar.
 If you work a full work week, regardless of how much you earn, you will not be eligible to receive EI benefits for that week.

-A. If you have a part-time contract and work as a TTOC, you may be eligible for EI regular benefits if you have 700 EI insurable hours (~77 full days of employment as a teacher) and if you have no work in your position as a TTOC BUT there is no guarantee of this.
-Our advice is to apply.
+A. If you have a part-time contract and also work as a TTOC, you may be eligible for EI regular benefits if you have 700 EI insurable hours (~77 full days of employment as a teacher) when you have no work in your position as a TTOC.
 The amount of your benefit would be impacted by the FTE of your part-time contract.

 A. TTOCs are not be eligible for EI Regular Benefits if they have not worked 700 hours in the previous 52 weeks.
-However, you may be eligible for EI Sickness Benefits or the new Canada Emergency Response Benefit (CERB) – see below.
+However, you may be eligible for EI Sickness Benefits or the new Canada Emergency Response Benefit (CERB).

 - Have a reduction of more than 40% in regular weekly earnings.